RossPaterson/advent-of-code/2016/Notes.md

 (image by Jo Wood)

+Days 5, 14 and 17 used MD5 hashing (used in Day 5 in 2015), exploiting
+the fact that it is a bit costly to compute and is difficult to invert.
+In 2017, a custom hashing function with the same properties is used instead.

 ## [Day 1: No Time for a Taxicab](https://adventofcode.com/2016/day/1)

 The first part is just following Cartesian directions.